-Student Cross is a pilgrimage organised
+Student Cross is a Christian pilgrimage organised

 by and for students, young adults, and pilgrims of all ages, which

-has been running since 1948.
+began in 1948.
 Pilgrims experience Holy Week and the

 joy of the Resurrection as a living reality.
 It's a chance to

 celebrate Easter in a unique way.

 walk from different parts of the country across Norfolk to

 Walsingham.
 Kind-hearted parishes provide food and accommodation

 along the way.
 Each Leg carries a large wooden cross as a witness to